thutuephan/alice-react-portfolio/README.md

     `npm start`

-  ## Usage
-   This portfolio includes five single pages/sections: Home, About, Works, Skills and Contact.
-The Footer component appears on multiple pages.
-Navigation component is used to conditionally render the different sections of my portfolio.
   ## Links
   * The URL of the GitHub repository:https://github.com/thutuephan/alice-react-portfolio
   * The heroku URL of the functional, deployed application: https://google-book-search-engine-al.herokuapp.com/